Default-Value/defaultvalue.info/_projects/new-tab-art.md

 <img src="/assets/images/defaultvalue-dot-info-newtab1.gif" alt="alt text" class="shadow" />

+*Available for download soon.*
+{: .measure-wide }

-It is argued that physical art is best viewed in person; that digital reproductions lack the affordances necessary to experiencing the work as the artist intended.
-We wanted to explore the unique affordances of art reproduced on screens.
-Works can be viewed in context of one another even if they belong in different physical locations.
-By creating a browser extension ___ passively over time ___ happenstance.
+It is argued that physical art is best viewed in person; that digital reproductions lack the ability to be experienced as the artist intended.
+However, we’re interested in the unique affordances of art reproduced on screens.
+Most notably, artworks can be viewed in context of one another even if they are in different physical locations.
+Unless they are installed in the same gallery, reproductions are the only way to view the relationship between works of art.
+{: .measure-wide }

+By creating a browser extension that places two random works of art side-by-side, the viewer is given the opportunity to consider the relationship between them and make formal and conceptual comparisons they might not otherwise consider.
+This also allows for the passive consumption of art over time and integrates art criticism into the user’s daily routine.
 {: .measure-wide }